spencertipping/ni/doc/ni_by_example.md

 ####Enrichment: `ni` is a quine!

-I don't understand this yet, but it's pretty cool.
+I don't understand this yet, but it's pretty cool, and I think it goes here.

 ##Basic Column Operations